nagys007/nagys007.github.io/JAVA_HOME.md

-Is your "java" command working,
+Is your "java" command working
 ```
 $ java -version